Back to blog

 • Move to E4B when you want better quality but still need a lightweight setup.

-• Treat 31B as a workstation model, not as the default download.
+• Treat 31B as a high-end or benchmark route, not as the default local recommendation.

 For a step-by-step version, open the Gemma 4 model picker.